 What does flexitime mean?
-Also called flex time, this concept is an adaptable working model where team members can organise their work hours according to their personal requirements.
-It is a people-centric approach that responds to employees’ needs and provides many positive outcomes to businesses that implement it.
+Also called flex time, this concept is an adaptable working model where team members can organize their work hours according to their requirements.
+It is a people-centric approach that responds to employees' needs and provides many positive outcomes for the businesses.

-To be clear, workers are still performing for the same amount of working hours as they would in a traditional working schedule.
+To be clear, workers still perform for the same hours as in a traditional working schedule.
 The main difference is employees can choose when they work!

 Examples of flexible working hours arrangements

-Are you wondering how this can work in practice?
-We understand that this might not be easy to imagine, but it actually is.
-Here are a few examples of how flexible working hours arrangements can take place.
+How can this work in practice?
+We understand that this might not be easy to imagine, but here are a few examples of how flexible working hours arrangements.
 The only condition is that employees operate the same number of working hours as if they have a fixed timetable.

-Many companies choose to adopt a flexi time policy based on flexible hours and core hours within the same day.
-For instance, workers can begin to operate between 7 am and 9:30 am, this is a flexible timing.
+Many companies adopt a flexi-time policy based on flexible and core hours within the same day.
+For instance, workers can begin work between 7 am and 9:30 am; this is flexible timing.
 From 9:30 am to 12:30 pm, they are required to be working.
-Then, the lunch break time becomes flexible again, it can be taken from 12:30 pm to 3 pm.
+Then, the time they take their lunch break is flexible and can be taken from 12:30 pm to 3 pm.
 Back to core hours from 3 pm to 6 pm, and then flexible timings from 6 pm to 8 pm.